symfony/symfony-docs/quick_tour/the_big_picture.rst

 Downloading and Installing Symfony2
 -----------------------------------

-First, check that you have at least PHP 5.3.2 installed and correctly configured to work with a web server like Apache.
+First, check that you have installed and configured a webserver (such as Apache) with PHP 5.3.2 or higher.

 Ready?
 Let's start by downloading Symfony2.
 To get started even faster, we are going to use the "Symfony2 sandbox".
 It is a Symfony2 project where all the